-The preparation of the financial statements in accordance with international accounting standards in conformity with the requirements of the Companies Act 2006 requires the use of estimates and assumptions that affect the reported amounts of assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting year.
+The preparation of the financial statements in conformity with IFRS as adopted by EU requires the use of estimates and assumptions that affect the reported amounts of assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting year.
 Although these estimates are based on management's best knowledge of the amount, event or actions, actual results ultimately may differ from those estimates.